 - 2.2.1 Type of effluent treatment system and a brief description of its method of operation.
-(If domestic effluents are dealt with by the local authority please enclose a letter from the authority confirming this agreement). - 2.2.2 Flow diagram/mass balances to show the present average quantities of incoming water, recycled water, final outflow, seepage and evaporation losses (all in m3/day). - 2.2.3 Layout orientation drawing indicating all major treatment units and fence around works. - 2.2.4 Complete flow diagram and key design parameters to include: - 2.2.4.1 Dimensions and design capacities of each unit process; - 2.2.4.2 Process Flow Diagram(s) and major instrumentation employed, e.g. water meters; - 2.2.4.3 Loadings on the system (e.g. hydraulic, COD, BOD, nitrogen, phosphate); - 2.2.5 Indicate allowances that have been made for future expansion and increased loads (if any). - 2.2.6 Methods of sludge disposal or recirculation. - 2.2.7 Disinfection of the final effluent (indicate dosing type, method, retention period and optimum disinfectant level in final effluent). - 3.
-Monitoring boreholes for monitoring groundwater pollution over time must be available within 500 m of the point of final effluent discharge. - 4.
-Please note: Additional information is required for new treatment plants (e.g. an environmental impact assessment) details can be obtained from the Department of Water Affairs and Forestry. - All relevant information must be included with this application.
+(If domestic effluents are dealt with by the local authority please enclose a letter from the authority confirming this agreement). - 2.2.2 Flow diagram/mass balances to show the present average quantities of incoming water, recycled water, final outflow, seepage and evaporation losses (all in m. day). - 2.2.3 Layout orientation drawing indicating all major treatment units and fence around works. - 2.2.4 Complete flow diagram and key design parameters to include: - 2.2.4.1 Dimensions and design capacities of each unit process; - 2.2.4.2 Process Flow Diagram(s) and major instrumentation employed, e.g. water meters; - 2.2.4.3 Loadings on the system (e.g. hydraulic, COD, BOD, nitrogen, phosphate); - 2.2.5 Indicate allowances that have been made for future expansion and increased loads (if any). - 2.2.6 Methods of sludge disposal or recirculation. - 2.2.7 Disinfection of the final effluent (indicate dosing type, method, retention period and optimum disinfectant level in final effluent). - Monitoring boreholes for monitoring groundwater pollution over time must be available within 500 m of the point of final effluent discharge. - Please note: Additional information is required for new treatment plants (e.g. an environmental impact assessment) - details can be obtained from the Department of Water Affairs and Forestry. - All relevant information must be included with this application.
 It is a criminal offence to deliberately withhold vital information relevant to this application.
 Where applicants are found to be in contravention with this requirement, they may/will be prosecuted.

-D. TECHNICAL DETAILS - SPECIFIC

-Applicants should only complete sections relevant to their specific effluent (please tick relevant box):

-Final Effluent Reuse

-The pressure on Namibia's existing fresh-water supplies can, to a great extent, be eased by the sensible reuse of effluents for a variety of purposes including dust control, agriculture and industrial processes.
-Therefore, reuse of effluent after suitable treatment is encouraged.

-The allowable reuse of an effluent is dependent upon its quality as well as many local circumstances and hence each application in this category needs careful and individual scrutiny, which should be undertaken by a specialist in this field and must be supported by an environmental impact assessment study.

-A separate licence for effluent reuse is required and more details in this regards can be obtained from the Department of Water Affairs and Forestry.
+D TECHNI ICAL DETAILS - SPECIFIC J. 1201111 Applicants shou ald only complete sections relevant to their specific effluent (please tick relevant box): D-1: Domestic Effluent - Includes wastewater collected in towns (excluding industrial effluent!), villages, schools, lodges, administration buildings.
+D-2: Industrial Effluent - Includes wastewater generated by any industry, factory, etc. D-3: Mining Effluent - Includes wastewater accumulated or collected due to mining operations (e.g. Acid mine wastewater) D-4: Combination/mix of various effluents (list major effluent streams on page 11) Final Effluent Pausa i iliai Liliaelii Neuse sensible reuse on Namibia's existing fresh-water supplies can, to a great extent, be eased by the e of effluents for a variety of purposes including dust control, agriculture and industrial nerefore, reuse of effluent after suitable treatment is encouraged. circumstances e reuse of an effluent is dependent upon its quality as well as many local s and hence each application in this category needs careful and individual scrutiny, be undertaken by a specialist in this field and must be supported by an environmental sment study. ence for effluent reuse is required and more details in this regards can be obtained introduced in the regards and Forestry.